sinesc/adria/doc/overview.md

     }, ms);
 };
 ```
-An asynchronous function can wait for sleep to invoke its callback by passing the `#`-token to sleep and then yielding it.
+An asynchronous function can wait for another function to invoke its callback by yielding the results of a wrap-operation on it.
+The wrap operation looks like an invocation except
+that one of the parameters used is the `#` token.
+A wrap operation marks the position of the callback and sets the functions parameters.
+If the slight overhead of this operation
+is not acceptable in a given situation, the application-wide available Async object also provides a wrap method that does not bind function parameters, allowing the programmer
+to pre-wrap all required functions.

 ```javascript
 var testAsync = function#(callback) {